SymphonyAI Appoints Sanjay Dhawan as CEO to Drive Next Phase of Growth and Scale

 - Financial crime prevention: SymphonyAI launched Sensa AML as a unique solution to combat financial crime and money laundering by discovering hidden suspicious activity and helping investigators pinpoint truly fraudulent activity.

 - Media and entertainment: SymphonyAI introduced a new digital media distribution management solution that automates and normalizes distribution platform datasets to identify rapid consumer behavioral changes and surface predictive insights and actionable, prescriptive recommendations on content performance and value.
 The solution adds to an already robust offering that manages over $8B in linear content distribution.

 - IT service management: New automation and engagement features in the SymphonyAI IT service management solution launched in 2021 for improved service experiences and increased automation.
 The capabilities help lower costs and IT management complexity while increasing efficiency and productivity.

-SymphonyAI is building the leading enterprise AI company for digital transformation across the most important and resilient growth industries, including retail, consumer packaged goods, financial services, manufacturing, media, and IT service management.
+SymphonyAI is building the leading enterprise AI company for digital transformation across the most important and resilient growth industries, including retail, consumer packaged goods, financial crime prevention, manufacturing, media, and IT service management.
 SymphonyAI businesses have many leading enterprises as clients in each of these industries.
 Since its founding in 2017, SymphonyAI has grown rapidly, approaching 2,000 talented leaders, data scientists, and other professionals.
 SymphonyAI is an SAIGroup company, backed by a $1 billion commitment from successful entrepreneur and philanthropist Dr. Romesh Wadhwani.

 Media Contact: Chris Gale at Chris@GaleStrategies.com